 Despite this, I found I wasn’t entirely unsympathetic to the fans’ sentiments either.
 Critic Bob Chipman pointed out after the announcement of The Woolies Strike Back that creators had done a good job distancing themselves from the medium’s roots as much as possible.
 With a greater emphasis placed on computing power over substance, AAA productions universally adopted realism as its art style.
 One could argue this drastically limited what kinds of games could be made.
 Adding Fire Flowers, floating rings, or life-replenishing hearts in the average 2010s American AAA game would only succeed in invoking the Uncanny Valley effect.

 On the back of that, I must point out Mr. Chipman’s thesis wasn’t entirely sound.
 He strongly suggested that the diversity in the character designs made the efforts of those following in the footsteps of Sonic the Hedgehog superior to the dime-a-dozen military shooters flooding the market throughout the 2010s.
 If franchises such as Battlefield or Call of Duty were guilty of anything, it was trying to capture lightning in a bottle.
-You would be lucky if the various Sonic the Hedgehog clones were playable.
-One may argue these character designs required more imagination, and the extreme cynicism that allowed Activision’s business model to stay afloat for an anomalously long time is far worthier of contempt.
-However, it still doesn’t change that a work crafted from the deepest recesses of one’s imagination may as well not exist if it’s so horrible, nobody else wants to experience it themselves.
-I know if I lost a bet and had to choose between playing Call of Duty: Ghosts or any of the Bubsy games from the 1990s, I would choose the former without hesitation.
+Conversely, you would be lucky if the various Sonic the Hedgehog clones were playable.

 Now, The Woolies Strike Back is in a bit of a strange position because, as of 2017, it was by far the most playable Bubsy game.
 The first three games tried and failed to be Sonic the Hedgehog whereas the fourth tried and failed to blaze the trail for 3D platforming.
 This may give some people cause to declare it the best of the franchise’s first five games – for whatever little that is worth.
 However, I find I cannot agree.
 If the previous games tried and failed to achieve some level of greatness, The Woolies Strike Back is guilty of not trying at all.
 Moreover, a work isn’t good or even average just because it’s not the worst thing out there.
-As it stands, The Woolies Strike Back is an improvement over the original games in the sense that the series traded in bad design sensibilities for standard ones.
-The game wasn’t impressive in 2017, but even if it had been released in the 1990s, it still would have been ruinously behind the curve.
+As it stands, The Woolies Strike Back only manages to be an improvement over the original games because the series replaced its bad design sensibilities with vanilla ones.
+The result wasn’t impressive in 2017, but even if it had been released twenty years earlier, it would have been ruinously behind the curve.

 The Woolies Strike Back isn’t the worst game ever made – not even being the nadir for the Bubsy series itself.
 However, by that same token, I couldn’t possibly recommend it in any fashion – not even an ironic one.
 While Mr. Chipman deservedly called out the modern-military shooter scene for its many, many unfortunate implications and extreme jingoism, I have to say that what The Woolies Strike Back does isn’t so different.
 Much like how the Call of Duty series represented the American AAA industry’s lack of creative vision, The Woolies Strike Back is a transparently cynical attempt to cash in on the nostalgia of the medium’s earliest adopters.
 If anything, The Woolies Strike Back is worse off, having less to offer than the average, contemporary Call of Duty installment.
 Keep in mind that, the Call of Duty series had already spent a better part of a decade diluting its content to maximize profits for little effort, so for The Woolies Strike Back to provide even less than that is truly astounding.
 While I can accept that there are several efforts worse than The Woolies Strike Back, giving the Call of Duty franchise a claim to the artistic high ground over itself cements it as one of the weakest games of the 2010s.